artemis-sbs/sbs_utils/sphinx/tickdispatcher.rst

 Example: run a function multiple times
 --------------------------------------
-The following fill run the function every 5 seconds, 4 times
+The following will run the function every 5 seconds, 4 times

 .. code-block:: python